spdk/spdk/doc/nvme.md

 More recently, the library has been improved to also connect to remote NVMe devices via NVMe over Fabrics.
-Users may now call spdk_nvme_probe() on both local PCI busses and on remote NVMe over Fabrics discovery services.
+Users may now call spdk_nvme_probe() on both local PCI buses and on remote NVMe over Fabrics discovery services.
 The API is otherwise unchanged.

 ## Examples {#nvme_examples}